livewire/livewire/docs/pagination.md

 ## Using cursor pagination

-Livewire also supports using Laravel's cursor pagination — a faster pagination method useful in large datasets:
+Livewire also supports using Laravel's cursor pagination—a faster pagination method useful in large datasets:

 ```php
 pubic function render()